 What is your cancellation policy?

-Due to limited space availability, Dolphin Encounters will not allow cancellations or rescheduling less than 24-hours before program time (longer for groups).
+Due to limited space availability, Dolphin Encounters Ltd does not allow cancellations or rescheduling less than 24-hours before program time (longer for groups).
 In the event of no-show or cancellation within 24-hours, no refunds will be made.